juliendorra/blob-keyboard-simulator/README.md

  - No capitals or numbers either.
  - No animation.
 Pressed keys just popped, but your eye filled in the details and it felt like it “moved” because of the shapes.

 In addition it's **not** a QWERTY keyboard!
-The iPhone team actually try to get us out of QWERTY but ultimately decided that iPhone's keyboard needed familiarity to be successful.
+The iPhone team actually tried to get us out of QWERTY but ultimately decided that iPhone's keyboard needed familiarity to be successful.

 ### Reference images used